vernierlib/vernier/README.md

 ### Linux instructions

-With Linux, some dependencies must be installed first using homebrew:
+With Linux, some dependencies must be installed first using apt-get:

 	> sudo apt-get install cmake eigen libtool libmatio